 While searching for my Krazy Glue to fix my torn fingernail, I dropped a hammer on my foot.

-It started at the Target mothership in Minneapolis a few years ago, where a friend and I enabled each other to the tune of $350 in merchandise and closed down the store.
+It started at the Target mothership in Minneapolis a few years ago, where a friend and I enabled each other's purchases to the tune of $350 in merchandise and closed down the store.
 One of my purchases was knives: a pretty blue chef's knife and a pretty yellow parer.

-Every time I have used the paring knife I have almost cut myself.
+Every time I have used that pretty little yellow paring knife I have almost cut myself.
 Slicing asparagus the other day, I thought, "I don't need a bigger knife -- and I will pay attention this time."
 And I sliced the side of my thumb.

 I was so frustrated I finished cutting the asparagus and making dinner while blood soaked paper towel after paper towel.
+I called a friend to find out if I had to go to the hospital.
 I survived the bleeding, but I had sliced my nail, and I knew it would snag and tear.

 My next source was the web.
 It turns out that you can repair a torn nail with a teabag and Krazy Glue.
-Hence the search for the glue and the falling hammer.
+Hence the search for the glue, which was in my toolbox, and then the falling hammer.

 Surprisingly, my foot is not broken.
 The Krazy Glue tube had dried up.
 Given that last time I tried to use it I got it all over my hands and everything around me, this could be for the best.